Thermax1/Thermax1.github.io/_posts/2024-01-29-cyber-deception-day-1.md

 First and foremost, John Strand has a great presentation attitude.
 You can tell he's into what he's talking about, talks about it well, and really makes this 4-hour class a breeze.

-The first thing I learned about was [MITRE Engage](https://engage.mitre.org).
-The official site says that MITRE Engage is a framework for planning and discussing engagement operations to achieve your cybersecurity goals.
+The first thing I learned about was <a href="https://engage.mitre.org" target="_blank"> MITRE ENGAGE.</a> The official site says that MITRE Engage is a framework for planning and discussing engagement operations to achieve your cybersecurity goals.
 Basically, don't just throw up a firewall and call it a day.

 Then, I finally learned what **Active Defense** and **Cyber Deception** mean.